bixash/bca-project-guide/README.md

 Note: For presentations guide or other extra tips, [click here.](/guides/extra-guides.md)

 ## Guidelines
-After defending project for third times.
-I got to know that to never make mistakes in formatting, specially in following pages:
+After defending projects for many times.
+I got to know that to never make mistakes in **formatting**, specially in following pages:
 - Abstract and Keywords
 - Table of Content
 - Objectives